 Upon successful completion of the MSN program, graduates are eligible to sit for national certification examinations.
 Once certified, graduates must apply for a Certificate of Authority to practice as an Advanced Practice Nurse in the State of Ohio or in the state in which they intend to practice.

-Graduates of the Nurse Anesthetist option are prepared to:
+Graduates of the Nurse Education option are prepared to:

-- utilize advanced practice nursing roles within the Health Care Delivery System.
+- practice in advanced nurse educator roles within Academic, Health Care Delivery and Community settings.

 All nursing applicants must meet the following requirements: